Paris in the interwar period: The 1925 Exposition of Decorative Arts

 The International Exposition of Modern Industrial and Decorative Arts (L'Exposition internationale des arts décoratifs et industrials moderns) took place from April to October 1925, between the Esplanade of Les Invalides and the Grand and Petit Palais on the opposite bank.
 It was much more modest in scale than the pre-war expositions.
 It gave birth to the term "Art Deco", a shortened version of the words Arts Décoratifs in the title of the Exposition.
 One memorable feature was a crystal fountain made by glass designer René Lalique.
-Unlike the earlier expositions, whose buildings were in the pure Beaux-Arts style, this Exposition featured by some of the most avant-garde architects of the time, including Le Corbusier and two architects from Soviet Russia, Konstantin Melnikov, who designed the Soviet Pavilion, for which he won a gold medal, and the architect Alexander Rodchenko.
+Unlike the earlier expositions, whose buildings were in the pure Beaux-Arts style, this Exposition featured some of the most avant-garde architects of the time, including Le Corbusier and two architects from Soviet Russia, Konstantin Melnikov, who designed the Soviet Pavilion, for which he won a gold medal, and the architect Alexander Rodchenko.
 Their buildings, in the new constructivist style, were noted for their assertive modernity and lack of ornament.
 The pavilion designed by Le Corbusier was called the Esprit Nouveau (New Spirit) and contained his design for the Paris of the future.
 His vision called for replacing a large part the right bank of Paris with two-hundred-meter tall skyscrapers and giant, rectangular apartment blocks.

 The 1931 Colonial Exposition

 The Paris Colonial Exposition took place in 1931 in the Bois de Vincennes.
-Its purpose was to highlight and economic contributions and cultures of France's colonies in Africa, Asia and the Caribbean.
+Its purpose was to highlight the economic contributions and cultures of France's colonies in Africa, Asia and the Caribbean.
 The United States, the UK, Germany and several other European countries also had pavilions.
 The Exposition was immensely popular, attracting millions of visitors.
 The Communist Party sponsored a counter-exhibit in the city, denouncing French imperialism, but it attracted only a few thousand visitors.
-A few vestiges of the Exhibit still remain: the Port Doré monument, at what used to be the entrance of the Exposition; the Cité nationale de l'histoire de l'immigration or museum of the history of immigration; the foundations the Parc zoologique de Vincennes; and the Pagode de Vincennes, the former pavilion of Cameroon, which is now the only Buddhist Temple in Paris.
+A few vestiges of the exhibit still remain: the Port Doré monument, at what used to be the entrance of the Exposition; the Cité nationale de l'histoire de l'immigration or museum of the history of immigration; the foundations of the Parc zoologique de Vincennes; and the Pagode de Vincennes, the former pavilion of Cameroon, which is now the only Buddhist Temple in Paris.